aswanthnarayan/Brocamp/Week 4/NodeJs.md

 ## JavaScript Runtime

 A JavaScript runtime is an environment that provides all the necessary components to run a JavaScript program.
-Every browser has a JavaScript engine, which is a key component of the JavaScript runtime.
+Every browser has a JavaScript engine, So the browser acts as the runtime environment.
+However, with Node.js, developers can execute JavaScript outside the browser, allowing them to access resources and perform tasks typically reserved for server-side programming languages.

 ## Browser vs. Node.js

 In the browser, most of the time, we interact with the DOM or other Web Platform APIs like Cookies.
 In contrast, Node.js provides APIs through its modules, such as filesystem access, which are not available in the browser.

 **EVENT - DRIVEN - ARCHITECTURE**

 Event-Driven Architecture (EDA) is a software design pattern where applications react to events rather than following a predefined flow.

 ### How it Works:

 * **Event Occurs**: A system generates an event, such as a product purchase or a sensor reading change.
 * **Event Published**: The event producer sends the event to an event broker.
 * **Event Distributed**: The event broker routes the event to interested consumers based on predefined subscriptions.
 * **Event Consumed**: Consumers process the event and perform actions accordingly.

 **Benefits of EDA**

 * **Decoupling**: Systems become independent, improving scalability and resilience.
 * **Real-time Processing**: Events can be processed immediately, enabling faster responses.
 * **Scalability**: EDA can handle high volumes of events efficiently.